Chic African Culture Africa Factbook

 Who is Chic African Culture and The African Gourmet

-The African country of Mozambique in Southeast Africa is her country of origin, specifically from the tourist and fishing port town of Porto Amelia now known as Pemba.
-Her family's occupation is that of fishing, fishing in the Mozambique Channel is the lifeblood of the family.
+The African country of Mozambique in Southeast Africa is her country of origin, specifically from the tourist and fishing port town of Porto Amelia, now known as Pemba.
+Her family's occupation is fishing; fishing in the Mozambique Channel is the family's lifeblood.

-Many of The African Gourmet, cooking and recipe division of Chic African Culture, recipes derive from Mozambique with limitless seafood recipes.
-Many recipes from The African Gourmet gleam directly from family and friends still living in Mozambique and every African country.
+Many of The African Gourmet cooking and recipe division of Chic African Culture recipes derive from Mozambique with limitless seafood recipes.
+Many recipes from The African Gourmet are gleam directly from family and friends still living in Mozambique and every African country.

 Why are we here?

-Since its founding in 2008, Chic African Culture and The African Gourmet goal is to highlight Africa through her food and culture.
-The objective is to show true facts about Africa and its 54 vastly diverse troubled yet intensely uplifting countries with the hopes of inspiring old and new souls.
+Since its founding in 2007, Chic African Culture and The African Gourmet's goal is to highlight Africa through its food and culture.
+The objective is to show true facts about Africa and its 54 vastly diverse troubled, yet intensely uplifting countries to inspire old and new souls.

 Make Easy Stewed Mozambique Crab Coconut Recipe